 A few risks are attached to the blood test, starting with the feeling of a slight sting as your blood is drawn.
 You may also have a small bruise.
 At the same time, there’s a slight chance of bleeding, soreness, or dizziness.

 The result of your test is positive if antinuclear antibodies are found in your blood.
 It is negative if none is found.
-A positive result can simply mean you have the autoimmune disease such as lupus – a disease that damages skin, joints, and other organs.
-Around 95 percent of people that has lupus will test positive for antinuclear antibodies.
+A positive result can simply mean you have an autoimmune disease such as lupus – a disease that damages skin, joints, and other organs.
+Around 95 percent of people that have lupus will test positive for antinuclear antibodies.

 A positive result of your test may also mean you have one of the other autoimmune diseases below:

 1. Polymyositis: a disease that causes weakness of the muscle.

 2. Scleroderma: a disease of the connective tissue.